 Try hanging a tea towel over the hole instead of the plastic flap, and do the above exercise.
 It will be less noisy, so your timid dog will be more comfortable with this step.
 Once he is OK going through the tea towel, you can put the flap in and start the step over from the beginning.
 Always lavish praise for him going in or out the dog door!

 At this point of your dog door training, your dog should be happy and comfortable going in and out of his door on his own.
-You'll now want to reattach all flaps, as some of the heavier-duty models have multiple flaps on them.
+You'll now want to reattach all flaps, as some of the heavier-duty models have multiple flaps on them, which is great for climates that get cold in the winter (or very wet!).

 Plastic or aluminum, small or large, wall-entry or door-entry are all options you can choose from.
 There are even motion-sensor dog door available online!